 Much later, hunting apparel companies began creating their own versions of this pattern for American sportsmen outdoor use beginning in the 60s.
 Some amazing examples can be found searching for vintage LL Bean, Eddie Bauer, Sears Roebuck, Bob Allen, Red Head, and Herter's.

-Finding this material for our own manufacturing has proven difficult to say the least (yardage silk screeners, please contact me!).
+Finding this material for our own manufacturing has proven difficult to say the least.
 I used my personal supply of Cordura duck camo to create our Northwesterner version, but used it all up and decided to create my own design for W&F going forward.
 Check out our Traveler or Mini Packs that utilize our own design – screen printed in Portland on Martexin WR cotton canvas.